-To address this need, we have recently added Clinical Liaison Jess Adams, whose job is to work directly with the parish priest (or his designee) to secure counseling services for the individual or family involved.
-It is important to note that Jess only works directly with the priest.
+To address this need, we have recently added the Clinical Liaison role, whose job is to work directly with the parish priest (or his designee) to secure counseling services for the individual or family involved.
+It is important to note that the Clinical Liaison only works directly with the priest and Catholic school principals.

 Here in our diocese, we have 13,668 students, and many are dealing with emotional, psychological or mental-health issues that keep them from academic success.

 We see the symptoms every day: an unexplained sadness, a withdrawn demeanor, disruptive behaviors, or difficulty concentrating.
 Far from being garden-variety discipline problems, these students need our help to get at those deep hurts that hold them back.
 And tragically for many these issues are a predictor of a life of poverty.
 Statistics show that there is a strong correlation between a low level of academic achievement and poverty.